ShauryaJain03/waypoint_nav/README.md

 ## Overview

-This repository implements path smoothing, time-parameterized trajectory generation, and trajectory tracking for a differential drive robot navigating through 2D waypoints using ROS2 as part of the assessment for 10xConstruction.ai's Robotics Software Apprentice position.
+This repository implements path smoothing, time-parameterized trajectory generation, obstacle avoidance and trajectory tracking for a differential drive robot navigating through 2D waypoints using ROS2 as part of the assessment for 10xConstruction.ai's Robotics Software Apprentice position.

 ---